Message To My People ~ The Prophets Do Speak

 Anna the prophetess a widow known for her fastings and prayers revealed the child Jesus as the redeemer of the people (Lk 2:36-38)

-Phoebe A servant and a deacon and a great aid to Paul (Rom 16:1,2)
+Phoebe A servant and a deacon who teach the word and was a great aid to Paul (Rom 16:1,2)

 Junia some believe her to be a female apostle in the early church and imprisoned for her faith (Rom 16:7)